Signiant/aws-ses-recorder/README.md

 # aws-ses-recorder
 These lambda functions processes SES email deliveries and bounces and writes them to dynamoDB tables.
+There is also a [complementary GUI query tool](https://github.com/Signiant/aws-ses-recorder-query-tool) available .

 To install and use these:

 1) Create a CloudFormation stack using the template here.
 This will create the required dynamoDB tables and SNS topics